berlin-hackevenings/selenium-python-template/README.md

 Go to the [Downloads Page for Chromedriver](https://chromedriver.chromium.org/downloads) and select the appropriate version for your Chrome Installation and Operating System.

-Download the right version of Chromedriver and move it to the `webdriver` folder of this project.
+Download the correct version of Chromedriver and move it to the `webdriver` folder of this project.
 As the example test is using Firefox, you will have to adjust it to work with Chrome as well.
-The command to run the tests works the same way for both browsers, so you can also copy it from below.
+Note: the command to run the tests works the same way for both browsers, so you can also copy it from below.

 ## Set up all other libraries